Phyllis George: CBS Sports

 CBS Sports producers approached George to become a sportscaster in 1974.
 The following year, she joined the cast of The NFL Today, co-hosting live pregame shows before National Football League games.
 She was one of the first women to have a nationally prominent role in television sports coverage.
 As a former beauty queen with a limited television background, she was criticized for not possessing the traditional qualifications for a sportscaster.
 After three seasons on The NFL Today, she was replaced by another beauty queen, Jayne Kennedy.
 George returned to the show in 1980 and remained until 1984.
 She became known for her interviews with athletes.
 Hannah Storm, an anchor at ESPN's SportsCenter, called George "a true trailblazer" for being an inspirational role model for women who wanted to pursue careers in sportscasting.
 She also worked on horse racing events, including the Preakness Stakes and the Belmont Stakes.

+Peanuts

+George introduced the animated film Happy Birthday, Charlie Brown on CBS TV and was name-dropped in the 1977–1978 series of the Peanuts newspaper cartoon strip.